CaydenPierce/Prakash_AR/README.md

 ## Setup

-This should be placed inside the 'examples' folder of the Varjo Native SDK.
+This repo should be placed inside the 'examples' folder of the Varjo Native SDK.

+Then copy the BuildScript.sh file to 1 dir above the examples folder, and run it to build.

 ## Authors
 Cayden Pierce, D Pillis